ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- localhost:scitokens
      test for SciTokens using a user config.
-Log in with IDP Google and use identity "j g"
+Log in with IDP Google and use identity "j g" NOTE That this has to have scopes of the form read:/home/${sub}
+     x.y:/abc/def
+     write:/data/${sub}/cluster
+     passed in or it will fail with a "no scopes found" exception.

+     Safe testing is to request x.y:/abc/def  with

+     set_param -a scope "x.y:/abc/def"
+     set_param -t scope "x.y:/abc/def"
+     set_param -x scope "x.y:/abc/def"

+     So that you can use pretty much any IDP

   -- localhost:test/fnal
         Test client that point to main QDL scripts.